Tom Danielson

 Thomas Danielson (born March 13, 1978) is an American retired professional road racing cyclist who competed professionally between 2002 and 2015 for the Mercury Cycling Team (2002), the Saturn Cycling Team (2003), (2004), (2005–2007) and (2008–2015).
 He had been suspended twice for doping in his career.

 Career

 Early years

-Danielson holds the record for the fastest ascent of Mount Washington, New Hampshire, in the Mount Washington Auto Road Bicycle Hillclimb.
+Danielson held the record for the fastest ascent of Mount Washington New Hampshire, in the Mount Washington Auto Road Bicycle Hillclimb, prior to records being reset by the organizers in 2022.
 The previous record holder was professional cyclist Tyler Hamilton.
 He also holds the record for the Mount Evans Hill Climb in Colorado, which traverses the highest paved road in North America.
-The previous record holder was Jonathan Vaughters, who was Danielson's manager on his last professional team.
+Another previous record holder was Jonathan Vaughters, who was Danielson's manager on his last professional team.